Forecasting

 FieldTypeRequiredDescription

-past_covariatesrecord<string, number[]>NoObserved exogenous signals aligned with target history.
+past_covariatesrecord<string, (number | null)[]>NoObserved exogenous signals aligned with target history. null is allowed for missing observations.

 static_covariatesrecord<string, number>NoPer-series scalar features such as store cluster, region, or product family.